PramithaMJ/EC-7212-Take-Home-Assignment-1/README.md

 python3 task1_intensity_reduction.py
 ```

-You'll be prompted to:
-1. Select an image from the available options (lena, mandrill, smriti, jeep)
-2. Enter a specific intensity level (which must be a power of 2: 2, 4, 8, 16, 32, 64, 128)
+You'll be prompted to enter a desired intensity level (e.g., 2, 4, 8, 16, 32, 64, 128, or 256).
+The script will then reduce the Lena image to your specified number of intensity levels and display the results.

 ### Task 2: Spatial Averaging